Photo of hong kong taken from the pearl river, on the left a boat with red sails

 No trip to Hong Kong is complete without visiting Victoria Peak.
 As the largest hill on the Hong Kong Peninsula, Victoria Peak highlights stunning nighttime views of the city skyline.
 Better yet, book a helicopter charter and see Hong Kong’s famous skyline in person.

-Where to Stay in Hong Kong?
+Where should you stay in Hong Kong?

 With its modern retail environment and its stance as a financial trade center, there is no shortage of places to stay.
 Hong Kong is well-known for luxurious hotel suites.
 However, getting to them without the hassle of traffic and other obstacles can be challenging.
 If you rent a private jet with a helicopter transfer, you avoid the hassles.